 Age criteria vary from segment to segment.
-For example, if a segment prefers an Age of 2 years and the product's age approaches 3 years, customers will lose interest.
-Repositioning the product drops the Age from 3 to 1.5 years, and customers will become interested again.
+For example, if a segment prefers an age of 2 years and the product's age approaches 3 years, customers will lose interest (see Figure 3.4).
+Repositioning the product drops the age from 3 to 1.5 years, and customers will become interested again.

-To test this, log in to your simulation and start in Research & Development.
-To change a product's performance, update the Performance cell or slider; to change its size, update the Size cell or slider.
-To change the Reliability rating, update the product's MTBF.
-As you vary the specifications, observe the effect upon the revision date, project cost, material cost and Age.
+Log into the Foundation Spreadsheet and click the Decisions menu.
+Select Research & Development.
+To change a product's performance, enter a number in the New Pfmn cell; to change its size, enter a number in the New Size cell.
+To change the reliability rating, enter a number in the MTBF cell.
+As you vary the specifications, observe the effect upon the revision date, project cost, material cost and age.